 This post is part of 30 Ways in 30 days to Redesign Your Life and Travel the World.
 This series seeks to give you the practical, real world steps you need to take to get from wherever you are, to exactly where you want to be– traveling the world and living the lifestyle you want.

-Planning a budget is a very personal matter– it’s about money, our money and how we plan to spend it.
+Planning a budget is a very personal matter– it’s about money, our money our personal finances and how we plan to spend it.
 There’s no shortage of advice on the matter– quick how to’s to turn your paltry salary into millionaire’s escape– or stern warnings about the importance of tracking every penny.
 The real trick though, is there is no trick.

 The best budget is the one that is simple enough that you can memorize it.